• Home

 • Treatment algorithms

-Treatment algorithms are the focus of this post.
+Treatment algorithms on board exams are the focus of this post.
 Treatment algorithms are a rank ordering of treatment interventions beginning with first-line treatments proceeding to second-, third-, and fourth-line treatments, and ending at last-line treatments at whatever level they happen to fall.

 Some exam questions present a case vignette in which the patient should receive what’s considered first-line treatment and a first-line treatment intervention is available in the question’s response options.